-An enema is a treatment people use to flush out the contents of their bowels.
+During an enema, people insert fluid into the rectum to soften stool and flush out the contents of their bowels.
 An enema can take a few minutes to begin working, but a person should stay near a toilet for roughly 1 hour.

 A person uses an enema to inject fluid through the anus into the sigmoid colon.
 An enema can involve different fluids, depending on the purpose.